pytest-dev/py/README.txt

 NOTE: prior to the 1.4 release this distribution used to contain py.test which is now its own package, see http://pytest.org

-For questions and more information please visit http://pylib.org
+For questions and more information please visit http://pylib.readthedocs.org

 Bugs and issues: http://bitbucket.org/hpk42/py/issues/

-Mailing lists and more contact points: http://pylib.org/contact.html

-(c) Holger Krekel and others, 2004-2012
+Authors: Holger Krekel and others, 2004-2013